What is CE Marking?

 CE marking does not provide any specific information to the consumer.
 It is not a quality assurance declaration, it does not show evidence of third-party testing, and it should not be confused with any independent certification mark of the type issued by international or European notified test bodies.

-Certain directives include an option for the responsible organization to provide a declaration of conformity stating that a product fulfills the requirements of the applicable directives, but, if challenged, appropriate evidence must be supplied to support the self-declaration claim.
+Certain directives include an option for the responsible organization to provide a declaration of conformity stating that a product fulfills the requirements of the applicable directives.
+However, if challenged, the appropriate evidence must be supplied to support the self-declaration claim.
 Other directives, particularly those pertaining to products affecting health and/or safety, such as pressure vessels, will require a specific certificate from a notified body.

 There is an EU requirement that products not in conformity with the provisions of the directives are not allowed to circulate in the territories of the member states; appropriate action should be taken to remove these products from sale and use within the specific state.
 One example is the recent import of toys from China to the UK which, when examined, were found to contain a high level of poisonous toxins that endanger life.